China's top diplomat says Beijing willing to buy more U.S. products

 Wang Yi, China's state councillor and foreign minister, said in response to questions from Reuters that the Trump administration had shown goodwill by waiving tariffs on many Chinese products.

-"And so, (on) the Chinese side, we are willing to buy more products that are needed by the Chinese market," Wang said on the sidelines of the United Nations General Assembly.
+"And so, (on) the Chinese side, we are willing to buy more products that are needed by the Chinese market," Wang said on the sidelines of the United Nations General Assembly's annual gathering of world leaders.

 "We hope both sides can take more enthusiastic measures, reduce pessimistic language and actions.
 If everyone does this, talks will not only resume, but will proceed and yield results."